Best daily deals

 What's new?

-• This list of the best AirPods Pro alternatives was updated on March 1, 2024, to add MDAQS scores to more of our Top Picks.
+• This list of the best AirPods Pro alternatives was updated on June 24, 2024, to add more specs to the top picks.

-• Apple has updated the AirPods Pro (2nd generation) with USB-C and new software features, which may factor into your decision-making.
+• Apple updated the AirPods Pro (2nd generation) in 2023 with USB-C and new software features, which may factor into your decision-making.

 Why is the Sony WF-1000XM5 the best set of AirPods Pro alternatives?